 198. Officers not to be liable for acts done bona fide

-The Commissioner shall not nor shall the Registrar or any person acting under the authority of either of them or of the Minister for Lands be liable to any action suit or proceeding for or in respect of any act or matter bona fide done or omitted to be done in the exercise or supposed exercise of the powers of this Act.
+The Commissioner shall not nor shall the Registrar or any person acting under the authority of either of them or of the Minister for Lands be liable to any action suit or proceeding for or in respect of any act or matter bona fide done or omitted to be done in the exercise or supposed exercise of the powers of this Act or the Electronic Conveyancing Act 2014.

 [Section 198 amended by No. 8 of 2010 s.
-32.]
+32; No. 2 of 2014 s.
+85.]

 199. Registered proprietor protected against ejectment except in certain cases